mariamcpherson/filshares/README.md

 - Create File Share Folders in Domain Controller and assign permissions
 - Check acees to shared folders from Client VM (Windows 10)
-- Step 3
-- Step 4

 <h2>Actions</h2>

 <p>
-In our Domain Controller Virtual Machine, we will create 4 folders in C:\
+In our Domain Controller Virtual Machine, we will create 3 folders in C:\
 </p>

 <p>